Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes: Analysis in the drift regime

 \section{Analysis in the drift regime}

 The dynamics of the parameters evolving according to the SGD present two different regimes of behaviour.
 On the first regime, which we call the drift regime, the diffusion is weaker than the drift term $\nabla L$ and the latter is the one who determines the behaviour of the learning process.
 This fact leads to a concentration phenomena around the local minima of the loss function $L$ whenever the effective learning rate $\varepsilon>0$ is small enough.
 As we will discuss in Section \ref{sec Diffusion Regime}, once the concentration at small time has occurred, the diffusion tends to spread out the parameters.
-In this section, we are interested in quantifying this concentration behaviour at small times, which can be formulated as
+In this section, we are interested in quantifying this concentration behaviour at small times, {and addressing the question Q1 formulated in the introduction: \emph{How do parameters evolve in the first stage of training with SGD?}}